isomerpages/pa-cdccs/_programmes/Service To Others/Service to Others.md

 third_nav_title: Service To Others
 variant: tiptap
 ---
-<h3>At Central Singapore, we hope to inculcate a spirit of volunteerism in the community.</h3>
+<p>At Central Singapore, we hope to inculcate a spirit of volunteerism in
+the community.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>